frankgrimy/launchkey-mini-mk3-flstudio/README.md

 Download the code and copy the _Novation Launchkey Mini MK3_ folder in FL Studio [__User Data Folder__](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_files.htm#userdata)/Settings/Hardware.

-For Windows, you can copy this address and access it from the File Explorer address bar:
+For Windows, if you haven't modified FL Studio's default User Data Folder, you can copy this address and access it from the File Explorer address bar:
 > %USERPROFILE%\Documents\Image-Line\FL Studio\Settings\Hardware

 ## Configuration